OSVVM/osvvm.github.io/README.md

 The library currently contains the following repositories:

  - [Verification IP](https://github.com/OSVVM/VerificationIP)
-   - Repository that includes all Verification IP as a submodule.
+   - Repository that includes all the other
+   OSVVM model library  IP as submodules.
-   - Note submodules do not get included in the GitHub zip files, instead check out with:
+   - Note submodules do not get included in the GitHub zip files, so instead use get clone with the "--recursive" flag:
         `$ git clone --recursive https://github.com/OSVVM/VerificationIP.git`
  - [AXI4 Lite](https://github.com/OSVVM/AXI4)
    - Master